-The Physician Payments Sunshine Act, enacted as part of the Patient Protection and Affordable Care Act (ACA), requires drug and device manufacturers to report transfers of value to physicians and teaching hospitals publically.
-As a resulte of the law, manufacturers and group purchasing organizations must disclose to the Centers for Medicare & Medicaid Services (CMS) any physician ownership or investment interests.
+The Physician Payments Sunshine Act requires drug and device manufacturers to report transfers of value to physicians and teaching hospitals publicly.
+As a result, manufacturers and group purchasing organizations must disclose to the Centers for Medicare & Medicaid Services (CMS) any physician ownership or investment interests.

 The law is intended to help reduce potential conflicts of interest that could arise from relationships between physicians or teaching hospitals and manufacturers.
 The AAFP supports reasonable transparency efforts, but believes physicians should be given the opportunity to preview and appeal data before the information is made publicly available.

 While AAFP supports the spirit of transparency promoted by the Sunshine Act, we oppose rules that could result in the publication of misleading information or impose costly and burdensome paperwork requirements on family physicians.

 Beginning on June 1, 2014, physicians and teaching hospitals can register in CMS’ Enterprise Portal (Enterprise Identification Management system – EIDM).
 Registration for physicians and teaching hospitals will be conducted in two phases for this first Open Payments reporting year.
 There is no official end date for when physicians need to finish the registration steps.
 But, if the physician wants to participate in the review or dispute period for 2013 Open Payments data, CMS advises that they complete registration in EIDM and Open Payments by the end of the initial 45-day review/dispute period (the exact date the 45-day review and dispute period will begin will be announced in the coming weeks).
 Identity verification for registration will take some time, so CMS recommends completing the registration process as soon as possible and not waiting until close to the end of the initial 45-day review/dispute period.